hbctraining/scRNA-seq/lessons/mitoRatio.md

 ### Downloading database for organism of interest

-To access the various annotations available from Ensembl for human, we need to first connect to AnnotationHub, then specify the organism and database we are interested in.
+To access the various annotations available from Ensembl for human, we need to first connect to `AnnotationHub`, then specify the organism and database we are interested in.

 ```r
 # Connect to AnnotationHub